GuillaumeGermain/NLP/README.md

 One very interesting thing to do, most likely not possible, would be to use a language encoding vector (e.g. Glove), as commonly used with NLP Recurrent Neural Networks.
 So a sparse one-hot vector could be represented by a much smaller vector and the computation time would be much better.

+# Last but not least
+As I was doing minor changes on scripts, came a dumb idea: what about the 3* ratings.
+Are they really so "undecided", that they can't really be taken into account?
+The mean of this second dataset is rather between 3 and 4.
+So I ran the scripts again with 3* values included, converted into 0 (NOT LIKED).
+And...
+BINGO!

+Already on small datasets and vocabularies, accuracy jumped up.
+- Random forest accuracy jumped from 55 to 75%, first place, best accuracy with a small dataset!
+- Logistic regression increased from 67 to 71% (scaled and not scaled)
+- SVM Linear had a similar accuracy improvement on the unscaled version
+- No improvement on Naive Bayes

+As for the phase 3, I used again the standard logistic regression intensively.
+Thanks to its performance and speed it enabled me to test many configurations in a short time.
+I could reach a better result of **76.6%** with 15000 reviews and a vocabulary of 2000 words.
+As before, it seemed that accuracy decreased at some point with more vocabulary and more training data.

+SVM linear execution time exploded with this new dataset including 3*.
+SVM linear actually evaluates "edge" cases and tries to find a best separating line (here an hyperplane due to the high dimensionality).
+Such an algorithm had a hard time with these 3* reviews.

+# Final conclusions
+* Overall it's difficult to know in advance which algorithm will perform best.
+* Logistic regression is a good bet but some others might be suddenly better for a specific dataset/problem to solve.
+* Testing on smaller datasets is a good way to sort out the most promising ones.
+* The processing time of some algorithms will suddenly explode and you need to exclude them from the test.
+* Algorithms need a minimum of data to reach their potential then seem not to really benefit from more data.
+* Changes on the data have more impact than tuning algorithms